• Federal Court

 The unlawful termination laws apply to all employees in Australia.

-However, you cannot make an unlawful termination application if you are able to make a general protections court application (see our factsheet on Taking General Protections Applications to Court).
+However, you cannot make an unlawful termination application if you are able to make a general protections court application.
 Generally, this means that only employees who are not covered by the national workplace relations system can make an unlawful termination application.

 You are not covered by the national workplace relations system (and you can therefore make an unlawful termination claim) if you: